-- In the Designated Person will be given a PEEP staff/ pupils timetable.
+- The Designated Person will be given a PEEP staff/students' timetable.
 They should make themselves familiar with the person's location around the school during the working day. - ALL staff should be aware of who the Designated Person is, as well as the individual(s) who needs assistance.